Aditya-021005/Portfolio/src/content/projects/agri-drone.md

 - **Propellers** — 15-inch carbon fibre, for efficiency at the hover RPM the low-KV motors want.
 - **ESCs** — ReadyToSky 45 A BLHeli, chosen with headroom above the motors' continuous draw.
 - **Battery** — 6S 10000 mAh LiPo, balancing endurance against the mass penalty of the pack.

-### Power budgeting

-The pack has to feed more than the motors: flight controller, GPS, telemetry radio, FPV camera and the gimbal all draw from the same source.
-I budgeted each rail separately and sized the distribution board and wiring for the motor current, not the average current — the peaks during an aggressive correction are what melt connectors.

-### Centre of gravity

-On a foldable frame with a gimbal hanging below the nose, CG is not automatic.
-Battery position was chosen to bring the CG onto the geometric centre with the payload fitted, then re-checked after every hardware change.
-A drone that trims itself level in hover is a drone that isn't burning current fighting its own layout.

 ## Firmware & configuration